 The person didn’t look up from their notes but otherwise did engage with you.

 Not all interviewers are good at interviewing.
-This could be for several reasons, such as this person is new or not good at handling interviews or trying to make sure they go over the correct resume skills.
+Just because the hiring manager didn’t make eye contact with you doesn’t necessarily mean you bombed the interview.
+This could be for several reasons, such as whether this person is new or not good at handling interviews or trying to make sure they go over the correct resume skills.
 They may be more of a note-taker personality that will then have to justify hiring you over someone else.
 If this interviewer is going to see lots of different people for several positions or going to interview people over a long stretch of time, taking notes is logical.
 You want them to remember you in several weeks if that’s the situation.

 It seems like it’s the first time they’ve read your resume.

 That is absolutely frustrating!
 If it really is the first time they’ve read your resume, perhaps it’s because someone else did all the legwork of finding someone with your key skills or experience.
-That doesn’t excuse their system, but you can now use this chance to sell yourself.
+That doesn’t excuse their system, but this is an opportunity for you to convince them why they should hire you.
+Take it!
 Show how likable you are and how why yes, you do match the skills/experience on your resume.
 It’s important that you don’t mistake their method of staffing as a sign you bombed the interview.
 After all, you only need to be hired once.

 However, if the person who scheduled your interview is also the one going over and over your resume, you may not want this job.
 If the company or the hiring manager is so unorganized that it’s easier to contact you and schedule an interview than it is to read a resume, it could be terrible working there.
 If this happens to you, consider carefully if you’d have to work in close contact with the person hiring.
 Working with an unorganized boss might be enough to send you back to job-searching!